 Brushing my kid’s teeth is impossible.
 How am I supposed to do this 2-3 times a day?

 The thing I notice most, especially in new parents, is that they’re making it too difficult.
 Here are my tips for making it easier on you.

 (right click on the image and click save as)

 Always brush when you’re not in a rush!

 The guideline is two minutes for brushing, but at young ages, aim for four to five minutes—or longer, if your kid is having a lot of fun!

 If you go 4 minutes, it’s more likely your child will have a solid two minutes worth of good brushing.

 Don’t let toothpaste limit when and where you brush.
 Toothpaste can make kids want to gag or need to spit, and can make things unnecessarily messy, especially when they’re young.

-I’ve found that toothpaste will make parents less likely to brush their kids’ teeth.
+My dad often says he’s found that toothpaste will make parents less likely to brush their kids’ teeth.
 It just means they have to go into the bathroom with a bottle of Windex to wipe down the sink afterwards.